-People tend to have their go-to method for cooking asparagus, and for most people, that is steaming.
-No matter how you usually cook asparagus, try one of the methods below and find a tasty new way to prepare these delicious green stalks once known as the food of kings.
+People tend to have their go-to method for cooking asparagus, and for most, that is steaming.
+No matter how you usually prepare it, try one of these methods and find a tasty new way to cook these delicious green stalks once known as the food of kings.

 01 of 08

-Blanching, or briefly submerging vegetables in boiling salted water, can be a wonderful way to cook asparagus, despite the unappetizing image of overcooked, gray, boiled asparagus.
+Blanching, or briefly submerging vegetables in boiling salted water, can be a wonderful way to cook asparagus, despite the unappetizing image of an overcooked, gray, boiled vegetable.
 By cooking asparagus quickly in truly boiling water and then fully chilling it in ice water, you can "set" the green color.
 It's the perfect way to cook asparagus if you will be serving it chilled.

 02 of 08

 Grilling asparagus is a wonderful way to preserve its grassy flavor and add a bit of smoky edge in the process.
 Simple toss trimmed or peeled asparagus spears with a bit of vegetable oil and put them on a hot grill.
 Place them across the grates so that they don't fall into the grill.
 Cook, turning to brown evenly, until tender, about 10 minutes total.
 Sprinkle with salt and/or lemon juice and serve hot or at room temperature.

 03 of 08

 Microwaving asparagus cooks it in a way similar to steaming.
 To microwave asparagus, simple set asparagus in a microwave-safe baking dish, add 2 tablespoons of water, cover, and microwave on high until tender, 2 to 3 minutes.
 Let stand, still covered, another 3 minutes or so.

 04 of 08